Data Analysis Expression (DAX)

 Calculate the metric for the same period but last year:

-We could find the dates in the range and by taking the maximum and minimum and subtracting one from the year componnent of all those year we could arrive at the previous year ...
+We could find the dates in the range and by taking the maximum and minimum and subtracting one from the year componnent of all those dates, we could arrive at the previous year ...
 Yes we could do that, but nobody does that, as we have a built-in function SAMEPERIODLASTYEAR (see code).
-It asks for a table which has all the date values from the very start to the end of time, like a calendar.
+It asks for a date column, which is any column that has all the date values from the very start to the end of time, like a calendar.

 Most frequent value in a table: